WVNS-TV: News operation

 Soon after West Virginia Media bought the station, it launched a news department.
 News broadcasts at 5 a.m., 6 a.m., noon, 5, 6, 10 and 11 p.m. are anchored and produced from the primary WVNS studios located in Ghent.
-The station also takes advantage of the statewide network to share news content from sister stations WOWK (for state government coverage and Marshall University sports) and WBOY (for West Virginia University sports).
+The station also takes advantage of the statewide network to share news content from sister stations WOWK-TV (for state government coverage and Marshall University sports) and WBOY-TV (for West Virginia University sports).
 Nexstar Media Group produces a half-hour evening newscast that airs at 5:30 p.m.
 The newscast, titled Tonight Live, is broadcast live from the Charleston studios in high definition on all of Nexstar's West Virginia stations.
-Every night at 10, WVNS-DT2 offers a live, hour-long, 10 o'clock newscast known as Fox 59 News anchored by Riley Phillips.
-Weekday mornings at 7, there is a rebroadcast of the second hour of the main channel's weekday morning show.
+Every night at 10 p.m., the Fox subchannel offers a live, hour-long newscast known as Fox 59 News anchored by Riley Phillips.
+Weekday mornings at 7 a.m., there is a rebroadcast of the second hour of the main channel's weekday morning show.

 On March 28, 2013, WVNS was the last station in the market and the third station owned by West Virginia Media Holdings to upgrade its local newscasts to high definition.
 With the upgrade came new graphics and a new redesigned set.

 In September 2016, following the acquisition by Nexstar Media Group, WVNS moved its weather operation that was located at its Charleston sister station, WOWK, to Ghent.
 WVNS' weather department and meteorologists are now based out of their home studio with a new state-of-the-art studio and weather system by Baron Services.